This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your caregiver will insert a very thin needle into the nodule and remove tissue and fluid.
+- Your healthcare provider will insert a very thin needle into the nodule and remove tissue and fluid.
 You may feel pressure or pulling as he rotates the needle to different areas within the nodule.
-Tell the caregiver if you feel sudden or severe pain.
+Tell the healthcare provider if you feel sudden or severe pain.
 You may need tissue removed from more than 1 nodule.
 You may also need tissue removed from the lymph nodes in your neck.

-- You or your caregiver will apply pressure to your neck with a gauze pad.
+- You or your healthcare provider will apply pressure to your neck with a gauze pad.
 Do this for at least 2 or 3 minutes to help prevent bleeding and other complications.
 The fluid and tissue samples will be sent to the lab for tests.

 After the procedure:

-- A caregiver will observe you for about 30 minutes to see if you have any swelling or bruising.
+- A healthcare provider will observe you for about 30 minutes to see if you have any swelling or bruising.

 - A cold compress or ice bag may be placed on your neck to ease swelling and discomfort.

-- Ask your caregiver if you should limit your activity after the procedure.
+- Ask your healthcare provider if you should limit your activity after the procedure.